mautic/mautic-documentation/pages/10.Components/04.Pages/01.Managing Pages/docs.en.md

 #### Disable search indexing

-Mautic 2.13 added new option [Block search indexing with noindex](../../../../index.phpt.google.com/webmasters/answer/93710?hl=en).
+Mautic 2.13 added new option [Block search indexing with noindex][Block search indexing with noindex].
 You can prevent a page from appearing in search engines like Google, Bing etc.

+[Go to the Code Mode docs]:</index.phpde_mode.html>
+[Block search indexing with noindex]:</index.phpt.google.com/webmasters/answer/93710?hl=en>